St Michael’s Church of England Academy – SEN Information Report

 HOW IS THE DECISION MADE ABOUT WHAT TYPE AND HOW MUCH SUPPORT MY CHILD WILL RECEIVE?

-- The class teacher will discuss the child’s needs with the SENCo and possibly our Specialist Advisory Teacher to establish the level of appropriate support.
+- The class teacher will discuss the child’s needs with the SENCo to establish the appropriate level of support needed.

 - Different children will require different levels of support in order to bridge the gap and to achieve age expected levels.